Calvin1242321/State_minimazation/README.md

 5.Enter "./a.out XXX.kiss" XXX is the name of kiss file, you would see input.dot & output.dot if there's no error.

-6.Enter "dot -T png robdd.dot > output.png".
+6.Enter "dot -T png output.dot > output.png".